nu-c3lab/satyrn-wiki/README.md

 ```
 FLASK_APP=core
-FLASK_ENV="development" # the environment setting
+FLASK_ENV="development" # the environment setting, "development" or "production"
 SATYRN_CONFIG_VERSION=2 # the configuration version of satyrn.
 As we continue development, this would get upgraded

-API_KEY="thisisatestkey" # an API key for more secure API calls; can be any string but we recommend something stronger than the sample
+API_KEY="thisisatestkey" # an API key for incoming API calls; can be any string but we recommend something stronger than the sample
-UX_SERVICE_KEY="anothertestkey" # another API key for the UX service; if none is given for this, it defaults to the API_KEY
+UX_SERVICE_KEY="anothertestkey" # an API key for calls to the UX service to load rings (set in UX service env vars); if none is given for this, it defaults to the same value as API_KEY
 SATYRN_SECRET_KEY= 'sample secret key value' # Generate a good key with secrets.token_urlsafe()
 SATYRN_SECURITY_SALT='sample security salt' # Generate a good salt with secrets.SystemRandom().getrandbits(128)